Alinaghi Alikhani

 Alinaghi Alikhani (علینقی عالیخانی; 21 January 1929 – 25 June 2019) was an Iranian economist who held government posts in the 1960s and was the first minister of economy of Iran.
 He also served as the chancellor of Tehran University.

 Early life and education

 Alikhani was born in Khamseh, near Abhar, Zanjan Province, on 21 January 1929.
-His father, Abedin Khan, was a Kazakh petty officer, who later began to serve as the administrator of the lands in Khamseh and nearby areas owned by Reza Shah.
+His father, Abedin Khan, was a petty officer in the Persian Cossack Brigade, who later began to serve as the administrator of the lands in Khamseh and nearby areas owned by Reza Shah.
 The family moved to a village, Varamin, near Tehran where Alikhani was raised.

 In 1949, Alikhani graduated from Tehran University with a bachelor's degree in law.
 During his studies at the university he was part of an anti-communism group.
 He got a doctor of business administration in France.
 He also received a PhD degree in economics from Paris University.
 His thesis focused on the potential role of states in encouraging industrialisation.
 While attending Paris University the Savak officials proposed him to join the organization which Alikhani accepted.